 Throwing Yourself In – DOING the Three Peaks Challenge

 The Three Peaks Challenge route which most people choose starts at the foot Ben Nevis at around 5.00pm in the evening.
 The summit is an ascent of 4,331 feet, and can be reached via the pony track within three hours.
 It is considerably easier to descend this path, and you should be back at the bottom by 10.00pm.
 The drive to Scafell Pike will take six to seven hours through the night – so try to get some sleep!

 The quickest route for the Scafell Pike walk starts at the Wasdale Head car park and should be completed within five hours also.
-To stay on target to complete the Three Peaks Challenge within 24 hours, you will need to start the Scafell Pike walk at around 5.00am – returning to the car park by 10.00am to drive the 200 miles to Snowdon.
+To stay on target to complete the Three Peaks Challenge within 24 hours, you will need to start the Scafell Pike walk early (but please consider noise levels so as not to disturb the local community) – before embarking on the 200 mile drive to Snowdon.
 Bear in mind that many of the roads beyond the M6 (particularly the A55) are not roads on which you can put your foot down, so you do not have time to admire the view at the summit of Scafell Pike.

-Provided that you reach Snowdon by 1.30pm in the afternoon, the summit can be reached via the Pyg or Miner’s route by 15.30pm – allowing an hour and a half for your descent to complete the Three Peaks Challenge within 24 hours.
+Provided that you reach Snowdon by early afternoon, the summit can be reached via the Pyg or Miner’s route by mid afternoon – allowing an hour and a half for your descent to complete the Three Peaks Challenge within 24 hours.
 This is the leg on which most injuries occur, due to fatigue and rushing up the side of Snowdon to catch up on time you may have lost previously.
 Remember that your health is more important than completing the Three Peaks Challenge, and if it takes 24 hours and 10 minutes it may be disappointing, but it is better than spending six weeks on crutches!